achilleas-k/gmusic-ratings-sync/README.md

 gmusic-ratings-sync
 ===================

-Synchronise Amarok music ratings with Google Music
+Synchronise music ratings between databases.
+So far the program allows for one-way synchronisation of a local Amarok database to a Google Play Music database.
+Synchronising with an XBMC database is the next planned step.